Idaho Vandals: Idaho State

 Idaho and Idaho State have enjoyed a moderate rivalry since 1963, the year ISU became a university and both schools joined the new Big Sky conference as charter members.
 The schools are separated by a significant distance, Pocatello in southeastern Idaho is over 500 road miles (800 km) from Moscow.
 Idaho has traditionally been dominant in this rivalry, particularly in football.
 The football rivalry was most intense and equal in the 1970s and 1980s, but the teams played only sparingly during Idaho's 1996–2017 absence from Big Sky football, with Idaho winning all four contests.
 Their last game before Idaho's return to Big Sky football was in 2008 in Moscow, with Idaho winning 42–27.
 The Vandals had won 11 of the 12 meetings between 1988 and 2017;.
-Idaho State has won 2 out of the 3 games played since the Vandal's return to Big Sky football.
+Idaho has won 4 out of the 6 games played since the Vandal's return to Big Sky football.